mikalai-hryb/notes/terraform.md

 ### what is the `for_each` argument for?

 Terraform's for_each meta-argument allows you to configure a set of similar resources by iterating over a data structure to configure a resource or module for each item in the data structure.

+### How to define a function in TF?

+HCL does not provide a posibility to define a function because it's a configuration language but not a programming language.
+However, you can use several built-in functions to perform operations dynamically.

+### What the `templatefile` function is for?

+Terraform will interpolate these values using the `templatefile` function.